Bloggers share their best household chore tips for making everyday life a little easier.

 Sheila from Sheila Zeller Interiors

-“Clean your stainless coffee pot 1-2-3!
+“Clean your stainless coffee pot in 1-2-3!
 Throw away your bottle brush, this job requires no scrubbing at all.

 1. Sprinkle 1/8 cup baking soda into the bottom of your coffee pot, and fill with boiling water.